killcerr/color-detect/README.md

 ```c
 bool is_support_ansi_color(FILE *file);
 ```
-Argument:
+## file:
-* file:must be a valid C file or NULL
+must be a valid C file or NULL
+## Return Value:
-Return Value:if the file handle support ansi color, this function will return true.
+if the file handle support ansi color, this function will return true.
 # example
 ```c
 #include "color-detect.h"